AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

     2. moving in VIM
     3. everything TMUX
     4. VIM setup & Plugins, Macros
-    5. VIM for HTML, CSS, JavaScript, TypeScript, Angular, NODEJS, Flutter, Julia & Python
+    5. VIM for HTML, CSS, Node JS, JavaScript, TypeScript, Angular, Flutter, Julia, Python

 Before we proceed with these tutorials, I assume you have a Linux machine, remote or locally available.